Suva Office is one of three Immigration New Zealand (INZ) offices located in the Pacific.

 Note: There is no change to the process for submitting a permanent residence visa from Australia.
 The Christchurch Office will remain as the receiving office for these applications.

-INZ Suva now issues e-visas to visa applicants from the following countries: Australia (NEW), Kiribati, New Caledonia, Vanuatu, Papua New Guinea and Solomon Islands.
+INZ Suva now issues e-visas to visa applicants from the following countries: Australia, FSM, Kiribati, Marshall Islands, Nauru, New Caledonia, Vanuatu, Papua New Guinea and Solomon Islands.

 As a result, applicants from these countries will not have a visa label in their passport.